VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-navigation-result-to-parent.markdown

 The saved state handle is a map of keys and values.
 I put result as a value.
-Key is generated based on the child screen destination id in `resultName`.
+Key is generated based on the child screen destination id by `resultName` function.
+Key contains id of child screen because parent could have a few children, and it needs to know the source of the result.

-Passing result to parent is the last step on every child screen.
+Passing result to a parent is the last step on every child screen.
 Close the current screen on the last step calling `popBackStack()`.

 `SavedStateHandle` doesn't work with any class because it deals with a process death.